 Beware, though: An account may be deleted from your credit reports after it has been closed or after a period of inactivity.
 Experian, for example, deletes closed accounts after 10 years.
 For that reason, you may want to consider using your oldest credit card from time to time to keep it active and open.
 That’s especially true if you don’t have a lot of older accounts and losing that reference would significantly shorten the age of your credit history.

 Most scoring models compare your available limits on your revolving accounts, such as credit cards, with the balances you carry on them.
 This is called “utilization.”
-If you are using more than roughly 10 – 25% of your available credit on each of your credit cards – or all of them in total – you may not score as well for this factor as you would if your balances were lower.
-If you don’t carry balances on those cards, then the available credit helps your utilization because it gives you more available credit.
+If you are using more than roughly 10% to 30% of your available credit on each of your credit cards – or all of them in total – you may not score as well for this factor as you would if your balances were lower.
+If you don’t carry balances on all or any of your cards, then the available credit helps your utilization because it gives you more available credit.

 Again, there is no specific number of cards that is too many.
 If you focus on paying your cards on time and keeping balances low, you should be fine.